 APPLICATION AND PAYMENT

-Paralegals meeting one of the above criteria can find an application here, and payment can be made through our online system here.
+Paralegals meeting one of the above criteria can find an application here.
 If you pay through our online system, please attach a copy of the confirmation of payment to your application.

 Minnesota Certified Paralegals (MnCPs) must renew their credential on the second anniversary of their application approval date.
 MnCPs will receive notifications via email when their renewal date is approaching.